The fundamentals of Digital modulation for radio

 What are these three parameters of the electrical sine-wave?
 They are the amplitude, the frequency, and the phase. modulating any of these three parameters effectively modulates the sine-wave and allows it to carry the information payload as piggy-back.

 Physical electronic hardware circuits, as well as mathematical algorithms that run on computers, may both be used to obtain the necessary parametric modulation of the sinusoidal sub-carrier.
-For the purpose of typical amateur radio digital sub-carrier modulation, it has now more-or-less become a standard practice to use computer software to this rather than to use dedicated electronic hardware.
+For the purpose of typical amateur radio digital sub-carrier modulation, it has now more-or-less become a standard practice to use computer software to do this rather than to use dedicated electronic hardware.
 To get further clarity, let us examine a few typical digital radio modes.
-For instance, the well known RTTY modulates the frequency parameter of the sub-carrier to produce frequency deviations from its original value in accordance with the binary voltage levels of the RTTY code.
+For instance, the well-known RTTY modulates the frequency parameter of the sub-carrier to produce frequency deviations from its original value in accordance with the binary voltage levels of the RTTY code.
 This results in what is known as frequency-shift keying (FSK).
 Similarly, PSK31 (binary phase-shift keying BPSK) which is also very common, instead of varying the frequency per se, varies the phase of the sub-carrier.
-This is termed as phase-shift keying (PSK).
+This is termed phase-shift keying (PSK).
 In both these cases, the amplitude of the sub-carrier remains constant and hence they are often called constant Envelope modulation modes.

 The average or RMS power of the modulated signal remains constant during transmission.
 These modes are far more immune to unwanted degradation of data integrity because the radio noise typically alters the amplitude of the RF far more than the phase or frequency of the signal.
 In the case of FSK or PSK, even though the RF transmission channel might have been subjected to the onslaught of a noisy propagation environment, it is easier to segregate and eliminate the noise at the receiver end and retrieve the original quality sub-carrier.
 Amplitude shift keying (ASK) is rarely used for machine-generated digital modes, however, the traditional CW morse code transmission over radio uses ASK (OOK).